Play by Ear

 It's one of the Piano Portals Elephants in the Practice Room that confident memorisers 'hear' music clearly in their 'mind's ear', in the moment, as they play.

 You can imagine the tune to Twinkle, Twinkle, Little Star, right?
-But do you 'hear' it in enough detail to be able to play it confidently straight away on your instrument?
+But do you 'hear' it in enough detail in your mind to be able to play it confidently straight away on your instrument?

 Perhaps you hear the second 'Twinkle' to be higher than the first.
 But exactly how much higher?
-Can you be sure you'll hit the correct pitch on your instrument at the first attempt?
+Can you be sure you'll hit the correct pitch at the first attempt?

-This course offers concrete Tools for hearing music in detail, in meaningful phrases and sections, in relation to a scale, plus much more.
+This course offers concrete Tools for hearing simple music in detail, in meaningful phrases and sections, in relation to a scale, and reproducing it confidently.

 So, is playing by ear the same thing as playing from memory?

 Not necessarily.
-Some claim memorising involves a range of focal points and, for them, perhaps it does.
+Some claim memorising involves a range of focal points and perhaps for them it does.

-Piano Portals proposes that playing primarily by ear - by hearing the music inwardly in detail - is a vastly more rewarding, reliable route to fluent, expressive memorising than playing primarily from theoretical cues, by rote or relying heavily on 'muscle' or 'motor' memory (procedural memory acquired through repetition).
+Piano Portals proposes that playing primarily by ear - by hearing the music inwardly in detail - is a vastly more rewarding, reliable route to fluent, expressive memorising than playing primarily from theoretical cues, by rote or relying heavily on 'muscle' or 'motor' memory (procedural memory acquired through repetition alone).

 Why is playing by ear helpful in technique?

-Another Elephant in the Practice Room is just how much visual learning can hold back technique.
+Another Elephant in the Practice Room is that primarily visual learning can hinder technique.

-Think of any technical difficulties or ceilings you face.
+Think of the technical difficulties or ceilings you face.
 Playing predominantly by ear produces direct, flowing playing coordination without hesitation or excess tension.
-It can even dissolve difficulties.
+Knowing the musical sounds assuredly can dissolve difficulties.

-This doesn't necessarily mean abandoning the score.
-You can learn to internalise music - put it in your mind's ear - from the score.
+This doesn't have to mean abandoning the score.
+You can learn to internalise music in your mind's ear from the score.
 Experience in playing simpler music purely by ear can be enormously helpful in this respect.

 Troubleshooting technique is the main focus of the Piano Portals Transform Technique courses.
-But learning to play by ear is a central tenet of these.
-If, like me, you've been a primarily visual learner, you may benefit from giving this aspect extra attention, either before or whilst delving into the physical detail of technique.
+Learning to play primarily by ear is a central tenet of these.
+If, like me, you've been a primarily visual learner, you may benefit from giving this extra attention, either before or whilst delving into the physical detail of technique, hence this standalone, supplementary course.

 Can't I just use aural tests and apps?